layoaster/dev-notes/Python Coding Standars.md

   Gollum('The lint.
 It burns.
 It burns us.')
   Gollum("Always the great lint.
 Watching.
 Watching.")
 ```
+Docstr

-The only exception being for  `"""` for multi-line strings rather than `'''`.
+The only exception being for m`"""` for multi-line strings rather than `'''`.
 Projects may choose to use `'''` for all non-docstring multi-line strings if and only if they also use `'` for regular strings.
 Doc strings must use `"""` regardless.
 Note that it is often cleaner to use implicit line joining since multi-line strings do not flow with the indentation of the rest of the program:

 ```python
 # Yes: